 Everyone can enjoy these stories, but hopefully they will also inspire the next generation of women.
 Maybe a girl who reads these biographies today will go on to be the first person on Mars.

 A picture-book biography of a trailblazer in the field of astronomy, presents insight into the challenges of women interested in science during the late 19th and early 20th centuries.

 A biography of Harriet Tubman written in verse to honor a woman of humble origins whose courage and compassion make her larger than life.
-You can also check out this title as eBook on Overdrive/Libby, as eAudio on Overdrive/Libby, as eBook on Hoopla, as video on Hoopla or as video on Hoopla with read along.
+You can also check out this title as eBook on OverDrive/Libby, as eAudio on OverDrive/Libby, as eBook on Hoopla, as video on Hoopla or as video with read along on Hoopla.